 Internal resources presented to students enrolled in all phases of the MRED program include the ability to meet with executive-level faculty and professionals who can provide career guidance.
 Upon walking onto campus students submit a list of career and personal interests.
 They are then matched with a member from the Board of Advisors who they regularly meet with along the way.
 Hearing yourself explain where or what you want your career to look like is one of the best ways to get there, and UM staff are constantly encouraging students to seek out insights at every step of the educational journey.
 The UM alumni network includes folks from all over the country and world who are incredibly willing to lend a hand when students reach out.
 I have personally benefited from the UM alumni base whether it be through LinkedIn or other professional organizations, the recognition of being a ‘Cane alum spans far and wide.

-Additional value is found in degree-specific career fairs which attract local and national firms which students are frequently welcomed into because of the school’s credibility and rapport.
+Additional value is found in degree-specific career fairs which attract local and national firms that students are frequently welcomed into because of the school’s credibility and rapport.

 External resources come in a variety of capacities.
 Students in the MRED and MUD programs get a membership to Urban Land Institute (ULI) and International Council of Shopping Centers (ICSC) which each individually include an extensive list of members throughout the industry.
 The MRED program travels to the annual ULI conference held in a different city each year.
 Leading up to the conference students study the city’s respective market and subsequently take part in property tours in a variety of asset classes (THIS IS AN INCREDIBLE EXPERIENCE).